 Benny arrived at Cat Town on Valentine’s Day, just a few weeks after I started this job.
 He stood out to me because most of the cats I’d met here were either confident, happily seeking affection, or shy, fearful, and avoidant of people altogether.
 Benny was something in between.

 Benny transferred from Cat Garden Rescue because the sweet boy was too terrified during adoption events to attract adopters.
 When he first got here, he would mostly hide and vigilantly observe his surroundings.
 Occasionally, he’d venture out cautiously, but sudden movements and loud sounds would send him back to his safe space.
 After a couple of weeks, he was still easily startled, but recovered quickly, showing a resilience and courage I couldn’t help but admire.
-I remember calling his name and seeing him emerge from his pillow cave purring, only to scurry back when something clattered nearby.
-But after a few calls, and despite some hesitation, he reemerged almost immediately, purring and seeking affection again.
+I remember calling his name and seeing him emerge from his pillow cave purring, then scurry back when something clattered nearby.
+But after a little coaxing, and despite some hesitation, he reemerged almost immediately, purring and seeking affection again.
 What a brave boy.

 Benny’s story is classic Cat Town: a shy, fearful cat finds the trust and courage to let his personality shine and bond with humans.
 But what makes this story special is how our team made sure Benny went home with the best companion for him.
 As he gained confidence, Benny became friends with every cat, moving comfortably among the shy, spicy, and social.
 He needed a home with a cat buddy, and was about to be adopted with a kitten when our team noticed he had a particularly special bond with a new arrival named Skillet.
 Our Lead Cat Care Attendant, Bill, noted, “I’ve seen Benny play with a lot of cats, but not like this.”
 We shared footage of Benny and Skillet playing and cohabitating, and the adopter agreed to adopt them together.